Skip to content

 Wet-weather backup and outdoor ceremony contingency

-Outdoor ceremony alternatives are widely available.
-Du Fey uses the walled vegetable garden and the 103-acre forest.
-Maizières uses the medieval cloistered walkways for sheltered ceremonies.
-Vallery uses the Rose Garden, Palm Grove, Parc aux Ifs, and medieval ramparts.
-Couples should request the wet-weather walk-through at every site visit; venues that resist this conversation typically have a weaker indoor alternative than the outdoor ceremony space they showcase.
+Outdoor ceremony alternatives are widely available, from walled gardens and forest clearings to cloistered walkways, rose gardens, and medieval ramparts.
+Request the wet-weather walk-through at every site visit.
+Venues that resist that conversation usually have a weaker indoor alternative than the outdoor space they showcase.

 How to evaluate a Burgundy wedding venue at first enquiry

-The most consequential question to ask at first enquiry in Burgundy is what the wine and gastronomy programme looks like.
-Several estates are themselves working wine producers (Varennes) or are within 10-15 minutes of celebrated appellations (Maizières, Vallery).
-Ask each venue: are estate-produced wines available for the wedding weekend?
-Can guests visit the neighbouring domaines as a day-before activity?
-Is the venue's catering flexible enough to allow you to bring your own caterer and your own wine selection from local producers, which most Burgundy properties allow?
+The most consequential question in Burgundy is what the wine and gastronomy programme looks like.
+Ask whether estate-produced wines are available for the weekend, whether guests can visit neighbouring domaines as a day-before activity, and whether the catering is flexible enough to let you bring your own caterer and your own wine selection from local producers, as most Burgundy estates allow.

 Local knowledge